DistriLab/msess-visualizer/ecce/README.md

 ```

 ## Main.hs
-Within the GUI, use the same keybindings as for `Reactive.hs`.
+Within the GUI, use the same keybindings as for `Processor.hs`.

 ### Performance
 Running either `Frontend.hs` or `Main.hs` in `ghci` often takes 100% CPU.
 To